 Where are the Category 2 Centres related to World Heritage?

 What do they do?

-There is also a ninth Category 2 Centre which, is affiliated with the Sector of Natural Sciences of UNESCO but also relates to World Heritage.
+There is also a tenth Category 2 Centre which, is affiliated with the Sector of Natural Sciences of UNESCO but also relates to World Heritage.
 The centre is known as the International Centre on Space Technologies for Natural and Cultural Heritage and is hosted by the Centre of Earth Observation and Digital Earth (CEODE) in China.
 More information can be found on the UNESCO Natural Sciences webpage and below.

 How do Category 2 Centres related to World Heritage coordinate with the World Heritage Centre and among them?

 The Category 2 Centres related to World Heritage work under a very comprehensive strategic framework and in a coordinated manner.
 Their activities are expected to contribute to the World Heritage Strategy for Capacity Building as well as to the policies and programmes agreed by the governing bodies of the Convention, that is the General Assembly of the States Parties and the World Heritage Committee.
 They are in constant touch with the World Heritage Centre and take part in numerous initiatives and programmes related to World Heritage, notably in the process of the Periodic Reporting.